AdobeDocs/experience-manager-65.en/help/release-notes/sp-release-notes.md

 * When a user selects an item in the Tree view, the screen readers announce the selection and the toolbar options displayed at the top (NPR-36504).
 * Some text and control names are easier to read for users with vision issues, as the luminosity ratio meets the minimum required ratio of 4.5:1 (NPR-36503).
 * When a user uses the calendar controls, the screen reader narrates the descriptive date, month, and weekday information.
 When a user uses calendar shortcut key, the screen reader narrates the change in date, month, and year (NPR-36498).
-* Support provided to execute custom JavaScript Clientlibs using ECMAScript 6 features without complying with strict mode.
+* Support provided to execute custom JavaScript `Clientlibs` using ECMAScript 6 features without complying with strict mode.
 Specifically, `emitUseStrict` flag is added to the `GCCScriptProcessor` (NPR-36411).

 The following bug fixes are part of this service pack:

-* Custom health checks run frequently than scheduled (NPR-36985).
+* Custom health checks execute more frequently than scheduled (NPR-36985).
 * The `Resourceresolver map` method returns incorrect result for alias pages (NPR-36767).
 * [!DNL Experience Manager] start-up is delayed due to loading workflows (NPR-36615).